davidjurgens/biberplus/README.md

 **Tag a large corpus with multi-processing**

 Use the GPU and multi-processing to speed things up.
-Modify from the default configuration
+Modify from the default configuration.

 ```python
 from bibermda.tagger import load_config, load_pipeline, calculate_tag_frequencies